Ministries at Christ Episcopal Church

 To learn more about the Catechesis of the Good Shepherd visit Leslie’s blog, Thoughts from the Sheepfold, or visit the National Association of the Catechesis of the Good Shepherd.

 Youth are active in learning, service and worship at Christ Church.
 Guided by adult mentors, our youth participate in the Journey to Adulthood Program – a youth program based on two guiding principles; manhood and womanhood are free gifts from God, and adulthood must be earned.

-Our youth gather on Sunday mornings from 9:15-10:15 am for Bible study, prayer, conversation, and bagels!
-Our Journey to Adulthood Program is broken into three groups at this time: 6th through 8th grade, 9th and 10th grade, and 11th and 12th grade.
-This year, 9th and 10th graders will explore the book My Faith, My Life to prepare for Confirmation in May 2011.
+Youth gather on Sunday mornings from 9:15-10:15 am for Bible study, prayer, conversation, and bagels.
+Our Journey to Adulthood Program is broken into two groups at this time: 6th through 8th grade, and 9th through 12th grade.

-Adults gather on Wednesdays at 7:30 am at Panera with Rev. Peter for a Bible study, looking at the scripture for the upcoming Sunday.
+There are two offerings for Scripture study during the week.
+On Mondays at 11:30 am adults gather in the Church Library for Bible Study with the Rev. Melanie Sunderland.
+On Wednesdays at 7:30 am adults gather at J. Pistone for Bible Study with the Rev. Peter Faass.
 Christ Church also offers an ongoing Education For Ministry (EfM) class which meets weekly during the school year and invites lay people to dig deeper into the Christian faith through study, prayer, and reflection.
 Throughout the year there are many other opportunities for adult learning including “Episcopal 101 and Pizza” and our weekly Lenten classes.